Board of Directors

 Jim Lyons

 Jim has been a resident of Mableton since 2020 where he lives with his wife Jennifer.
-For the past year, he has been serving on MIC’s Economic Development Committee as both its Data Research Analyst and Vendor Coordinator (‘Taste of Mableton’).
+Jim is serving as MIC’s Vice President and Secretary and is also a member of the Zoning Committee.
+Previously, Jim has worked on MIC’s Economic Development Committee as both its Data Research Analyst and Vendor Coordinator (‘Taste of Mableton’).
 Over the past 17 years, he has been working in mortgage compliance and real estate development honing skills in regulatory compliance, data analytics, and real estate development.
 During this time, he has been committed to volunteering with organizations focused on improving the educational, artistic, and economic values in the Atlanta area.
 Jim holds an MFA in film and is interested in the positive impact that arts can have on education, economics, and the quality of life of a community.

 Michael McNeely